Histopathology contact numbers are included in the Cellular Pathology contacts - click here.

 Histological specimens are usually placed into a fixative solution of 10% buffered formalin immediately after excision.
 Specimens are fixed for a minimum of 12 hours before being examined by a pathologist.
 The pathologist records the macroscopic appearance and for large specimens selects the pieces to be processed.
 Small biopsies are processed completely.
 The tissue is then processed overnight.
 The next day wax blocks are prepared and slides cut and stained for the pathologist to report.

-The department will aim to achieve a TAT of 6 days for diagnostic biopsies and 10 days for large specimens
+The department will aim to achieve a TAT of 7 days for 90% of diagnostic biopsies and 10 days for large specimens

 Diagnoses are usually made on sections stained by routine techniques but not infrequently cases require more sophisticated and extensive studies.
 Specimens requiring special techniques or decalcification will take longer.

 Cases deemed to be clinically urgent should be discussed with a consultant prior to the specimen being sent to the laboratory.

 All specimens are kept for approximately 2 months, blocks are kept for a minimum of 30 years should additional testing be required.
 Any additional tests must be arranged through direct contact with the reporting consultant.

 The average time for a routine specimen may be shortened if there are urgent clinical decisions to be made.
 The degree of urgency should be indicated on the request form.
 If the result is to be phoned, a bleep, or telephone number must be given on the request form.
 Any cases requiring a result within 24 hours should be discussed with a Consultant Pathologist, who will explain the possible options for processing of the specimen.